mariushegele/consulting-presentation/notes.md

                 - angry negotatiors with desire to be heard
                 - calming, softening, de-escalation
                 - helpful in mediation

+        - Mimicry [Thompson2010 p.
+500]
+            - people tend to engage in face, rubbin, foot shaking, smiling more in presence of other in that behavior
+            - behavioral mimicry increases liking and rapport
+            - mood contagion
+            - expression of liking: dominance complementaritiy: resp. with submissive and vice versa
         - study
             - gas station sale
             - only based on price impossible